First on CNN: Justice Dept. will not defend executive order on travel restrictions

 The decision effectively grounds the executive order for the next few days until Sessions is sworn in.

-The White House could choose to fire Yates and install someone who will carry out the administration¹s priorities, but it did not immediately respond to a CNN request for comment.
+The White House could choose to fire Yates and install someone who will carry out the administration¹s priorities.

-Trump's executive order, signed Friday, bars citizens of seven Muslim-majority countries from entering the United States for the next 90 days and suspends the admission of all refugees for 120 days.
+"This will be moot.
+Then we will very much see the Trump Justice Department led by Jeff Sessions defend this executive order pretty vigorously.
+And then it will be up to the courts," said Steve Vladeck, a CNN contributor and law professor at the University of Texas School of Law.

+Senate Minority Leader Chuck Schumer told CNN's Erin Burnett Monday the Justice Department decision reflects poorly on the Trump administration.